-BBQ Guru Temperature Controller
+BBQ Guru PartyQ Temperature Controller

-Unlike the Flame Boss that has three different models that are iterations of the previous model, BBQ Guru has three stand-alone models that are all current in their own right – but target how people use BBQ temperature controllers differently.
+Unlike the Flame Boss which has three different models that are iterations of the previous model, BBQ Guru has three stand-alone models that are all current in their own right – but target how people use BBQ temperature controllers differently.
 They have a basic, intermediary and advanced model.

 I’m going to recommend the PartyQ model – which is their basic model.
-Does this mean I think the PartyQ is the second best BBQ temperature controller after the Flame Boss 300?
-No. It’s not even the second best BBQ Guru temperature controller (it’s their 3rd best).
+Does this mean I think the PartyQ is the second-best BBQ temperature controller after the Flame Boss 300?
+No. It’s not even the second-best BBQ Guru temperature controller (it’s their 3rd best).
 But its quality for its price makes it a bargain and even the more advanced models run off the same technology, just with more added features.

 Three different BBQ Guru models.
 (I recommend the PartyQ)

 Another great company whose main focus is BBQ temperature controllers is Pitmaster IQ.
 And just like BBQ Guru they have three different controllers, each targeting different needs and price levels.
 The model I like best is their mid-level kit called the IQ120.

 Three different Pitmaster IQ models

 |Tip Top Temp Grill Temperature Regulator||Buy on Amazon|